sanidhyy/react-native-nft-app/README.md

 1. Clone this **repository** to your local computer.
 2. Open **terminal** in root directory.
 3. Type and Run `npm install` or `yarn install`.
-4. Once packages are installed, you can start this app using `npm start` or `yarn start`
+4. Once packages are installed, you can start this app using `npm start` or `yarn start`.
-5. Now app is fully configured and you can start using this app :+1:
+5. Now app is fully configured and you can start using this app :+1:.

 **More Info** related [How to start Expo App](https://www.reactnative.dev/docs/environment-setup "How to start Expo App")